 - Through manually running test cases as specified in the software testing process

 - Through automating test cases with frameworks such as Selenium WebDriver

 In a technologically sophisticated world wherein automated systems and frameworks make test engineers’ jobs simpler, it would be reasonable to think that manual testing has become outdated.
 It, nevertheless, is absolutely false.

-If you’re wondering what is manual testing, this article will provide an exhaustive overview of manual testing.
+If you’re wondering what manual testing is, this article will provide an exhaustive overview of manual testing.
 It will also assist readers in comprehending why manual testing cannot be entirely avoided.

-Before computerizing any software testing, you need to first check it manually.
-Manual software testing involves more labor, but is required for determining the viability of automation.
-Manual testing guidelines do not require acquaintance with any particular testing device.
+For any software testing to be computerized, it must first be manually checked.
+Manual Software Testing involves more labor, but is required for determining the viability of automation.
+Manual Testing guidelines do not require acquaintance with any particular testing device.
 A basis of software testing is that 100% automation is impossible.
 But manual testing remains a most important part of software development.

 A software product undergoes the following manual testing phases.
 Developers initially test each testable software item, then combine individual pieces, and finally assemble the full system.
 However, at this step, system testing is conducted to ensure that the whole system conforms to the specifications.

 After passing software system testing, the output is delivered to the client.
-After that client execute User Acceptance testing prior to approving or rejecting a service.
+After that client executes User Acceptance Testing prior to approving or rejecting a service.